IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>View updates in Concert UI</summary>

+Log in to the Concert instance to ensure all data was uploaded successfully.

-The pipeline run ends successfully with the upload concert task.
-We can now log in to our Concert instance.
-If you were already logged in, doing a refresh in the browser will render the uploaded data in the Concert Arena view.
-To ensure all data was uploaded successfully, we can go to the <strong>Administration</strong> → <strong>Event log</strong> tab.
+<inline-notification text="If you were already logged in to Concert, doing a refresh in the browser will render the uploaded data in the Concert Arena view"></inline-notification>

+Go to the <strong>Administration</strong> → <strong>Event log</strong> tab to view a history and status of all uploads.

 **[Go to top](#top)**